OlusegunMichael/Project_7_DevOps-Tooling-Website-Solution/Project_7_Documentation.md

 * *`setsebool -P httpd_execmem 1`*

 ![Remi](./Project_7_Images/Remi.PNG)
-#### All the implemented procedures in step 3 repeated for Web server 2 and Web Server 3.
+#### All the implemented procedures in step 3 above are repeated for Web server 2 and Web Server 3.
 >#### Verify if NFS is correctly Mounted by Creating a text file text.txt in Web-Server1 (in directory  /var/www) and check if it is accessible from Web-Server2 and Web-server3
 ![text](./Project_7_Images/text.PNG)
 ![text](./Project_7_Images/text1.PNG)